Rise of the Rōnin: Plot

-In 1863, the Protagonist continues working with Ryoma's group in Edo upon learning the Demonclaw Samurai is collaborating with the British.
+In 1863, the Protagonist continues working with Ryoma's group in Edo upon learning the Blade Twin is collaborating with the British.
 After Genzui brazenly burns down the British Legation, Ryoma begins to balk at Genzui's increasingly violent methods.
 Genzui sets his next target as Kaishu Katsu, an important Shogunate official.
 The Protagonist and Ryoma attack Katsu, who easily fights them off and instead wins them to his side by telling them his desire to reform the Shogunate and modernize Japan without the use of violence.
 They assist Katsu in recruiting additional followers to his cause.
 Eventually, they meet the Shogun Yoshinobu Tokugawa himself, who expresses his own desire to modernize Japan to match the West.
 Yoshinobu decides to travel to Kyoto as part of a ploy to lure his enemies into the open, and Katsu requests the Protagonist and Ryoma to join the Roshigumi to protect Yoshinobu.
-However, shortly after their arrival in Kyoto in 1864, the leader of the Roshigumi, Kiyokawa Hachirō, is assassinated by the Demonclaw Samurai and exposed as a traitor, throwing the organization in chaos.
+However, shortly after their arrival in Kyoto in 1864, the leader of the Roshigumi, Kiyokawa Hachirō, is assassinated by the Blade Twin and exposed as a traitor, throwing the organization in chaos.
 Roshigumi is disbanded, some of its members returning to Edo while those remaining in Kyoto form the Shinsengumi.

 Sensing weakness, Genzui leads the Choshu clan to attack Kyoto.
 The Shinsengumi, along with the Satsuma clan armed with British cannons, are able to defeat the Choshu.
-The Protagonist confronts the Demonclaw Samurai, who reveals that they have been behind many of the events accelerating the Shogunate's decline as revenge for their village's destruction.
-The Protagonist disagrees with the Demonclaw Samurai's path of violence and refuses to join forces with them.
-The Demonclaw Samurai flees while Genzui commits seppuku to avoid capture.
+The Protagonist confronts the Blade Twin, who reveals that they have been behind many of the events accelerating the Shogunate's decline as revenge for their village's destruction.
+The Protagonist disagrees with the Blade Twin's path of violence and refuses to join forces with them.
+The Blade Twin flees while Genzui commits seppuku to avoid capture.
 Realizing that both the Satsuma and Choshu want to overthrow the Shogunate, in 1866 Ryoma manages to convince Satsuma general Takamori Saigo to join forces with the Choshu despite being traditional enemies, forming the Choshu-Satsuma Alliance.
 Shortly after, the Protagonist infiltrates the Shinsengumi to investigate an assassination attempt on Ryoma.
 The Protagonist roots out the traitor within the Shinsengumi and accompanies Ryoma to the Shogun's palace, where they manage to thwart an attempt by Satow to assassinate Yoshinobu and convince the latter to dissolve the Shogunate and effect a peaceful transition of power.